-24. U. T. Cancer Center: Mosbacher Pediatrics Professor-ship - Recommendation to Accept Transfer of Funds and Redesignate as the Mosbacher Pediatrics Chair.--

-The Office of the Chancellor concurs with President LeMaistre's recommendation to accept a \$226,514.38 transfer of previously reported gifts from current restricted funds to be added to the current balance in the endowment of \$373,485.62, for a total endowment of \$600,000, and to redesignate the Mosbacher Pediatrics Professorship as the Mosbacher Pediatrics Chair at the U. T. Cancer Center.
+25. U. T. Cancer Center: Mosbacher Pediatrics Professorship - Redesignation as the Mosbacher Pediatrics Chair.--The Board accepted a \$226,514.38 transfer of previously reported gifts from current restricted funds to be added to the current balance in the endowment of \$373,485.62, for a total endowment of \$600,000, and redesignated the Mosbacher Pediatrics Professorship as the Mosbacher Pediatrics Chair at The University of Texas System Cancer Center.